developmentseed/geolambda/README.md

 # GeoLambda: geospatial AWS Lambda Layer

+Note: this is a new beta version (v1.1.0b1) of GeoLambda

 The GeoLambda project provides public Docker images and AWS Lambda Layers containing common geospatial native libraries.
 GeoLambda contains the libraries PROJ.5, GEOS, GeoTIFF, HDF4/5, SZIP, NetCDF, OpenJPEG, WEBP, ZSTD, and GDAL.
 For some applications you may wish to minimize the size of the libraries by excluding unused libraries, or you may wish to add other libraries.
 In this case this repository can be used as a template to create your own Docker image or Lambda Layer following the instructions in this README.

 This repository also contains examples and pre-built images for specific runtimes.